8483/notes/topics/networking.md

 Normally a server has well known ports for it's applications. ex.
 HTTP uses `port 80` and SSH uses `port 22`.
 The client initiates a connection, and it's associated with an arbitrary port on its end.

-Only one program can listen to a port in a given moment.
+**Only one program can listen to a port in a given moment**.
 Once started, the program can start child processes to listen for multiple connections on the same port i.e. a web server.

 The port range that a normal (non-root) user can listen on is `1024` through `65535`.
 Root access (including sudo) can listen on ports down to 1.